 Who we are

 PEN International was founded in London, UK, in 1921, simply as PEN.
-Today it operates across five continents in over 90 countries, with 130 Centres supporting unhampered transmission of thought within each nation and between all nations.
+Today, it operates across five continents in 100 countries, with 136 Centres supporting unhampered transmission of thought within each nation and between all nations.

 Photo: Roberk Brooks